simbaproduz/smb_spooner/README.md

 - `custom_propsets/index.json` and `custom_propsets/presets/*.json` are generated at runtime
 - for publication, the repository should keep the structure empty and ignore the author's local preset files

-## Exceptions to SMB Conventions

-- The folder/resource name was renamed to `smb_spooner`.
-- The legacy public namespace `spooner:*` was kept for compatibility with the current fork and existing internal contracts.
-- New SMB helpers follow `smb_` / `SMB_`.
-- Private NUI helpers added during optimization (`_getEls`, `_setText`) keep a local underscore prefix because they are internal to the file and not part of the public interface.